Citavi: Products

+Cloud projects are saved in the Citavi Cloud, and local projects are saved on the hard drive of the computer.
+Cloud projects can be shared with others, the roles that can be assigned are Reader, Author and Project leader.

 Features

 Citavi's core features are reference management, knowledge organization, and task planning.
 Citavi's integrated quick help in context is backed up by online help tools including an online manual, an email tutorial, videos, an actively managed user forum and, for users with a license, personal support.